GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

     !!!
 Warning
     Make sure to keep the first session open in order to disable basic authentication method in case the script doesn't work as expected.
-1. After executing `pydevd.settrace` the script will transfer execution control to the PyDev server in Eclipse
+1. After executing `pydevd.settrace` the script will transfer execution control to the PyDev server in Eclipse.
+You can use any debug commands.
+For example: Step Over (F6), Resume (F8), etc.
 1. After debugging is finished, resume script execution to transfer execution control back to oxAuth